 If you created a will several years ago, you should check in to make sure the directions you laid down then still reflect your wishes.
 If you have undergone no major life changes since then, you probably don’t have to worry about making revisions, but if you have, then revisions may be necessary.
 Common reasons for needing to update a will and other documents include:

 - Adopting a child

 - Major financial changes, such as acquiring (or losing) significant assets

 It’s not only your will that may need updating.
-Other estate planning documents such as powers of attorney, trusts and advance healthcare directives may require review.
+Other documents such as powers of attorney, trusts and advance healthcare directives may require review.

 Perhaps the biggest mistake you can make is not creating a will at all.
 Many people believe they are too young or do not have enough wealth to require a will, but this is often untrue.
 Almost anyone with any wealth at all can benefit from establishing a thorough estate plan.
 The future is uncertain, and taking a few simple steps today can ensure your loved ones are taken care of in the manner of your choosing no matter what the future holds.